 Fan frenzy built as the Seahawks powered their way through two playoff games at Seattle’s Qwest Field (now CenturyLink Field).
 They beat the Washington Redskins 20-10, and then defeated the Carolina Panthers 34-14 to win the National Football Conference championship and secure a Super Bowl berth.
-A week later a crowd estimated at 20,000 gathered outside the stadium to see the players board buses and head for the airport and the flight to Detroit in their customized Boeing 757, provided by owner Paul Allen (b.
-1953).
+A week later a crowd estimated at 20,000 gathered outside the stadium to see the players board buses and head for the airport and the flight to Detroit in their customized Boeing 757, provided by owner Paul Allen (1953-2018).

 The backgrounds of the two Super Bowl teams were very different.
 Unlike the upstart Seahawks, the Steelers had a storied history.
 They had won four Super Bowls, although none since 1980, and were among the best known and widely followed of the NFL’s franchises.
 These Steelers had made it into the playoffs as the lowest-ranked of six American Football Conference teams, but still managed to win three games on the road -- no small feat -- to reach the Super Bowl.
 Their national fame and Pittsburgh’s much closer proximity to Detroit resulted in a Ford Field crowd dominated by Steelers fans swirling their team’s trademark "Terrible Towels."
 Los Angeles Times reporter Sam Farmer wrote that Steelers towels outnumbered Seahawks towels 100 to 1 in the stands and concluded "Ford Field could have been mistaken for (Pittsburgh’s) Heinz Field with a roof."